pablode/guc/README.md

 --explicit-colorspace-transforms        Explicitly transform colorspaces using MaterialX nodes --gltf-pbr-impl runtime|file|flattened  How the MaterialX glTF PBR is provided.
-Default: runtime --hdstorm-compat                        Apply compatibility tweaks for the USD hdStorm renderer
+Default: runtime --hdstorm-compat                        Apply compatibility tweaks for the USD hdStorm renderer --default-material-variant              Index of the material variant that is selected by default
 ```

 Both glTF and GLB file types are valid input.
 USDA, USDC and USDZ formats can be written.